laurentperrinet/Perrinet20PredictiveProcessing/README.md

 equipped with a second hierarchical level that contains hidden states, modeling latent periodic behavior of the (hidden) causes of target motion.
-With this addition, the improvement in pursuit accuracy apparent at the onset of the second cycle of motion is observed, similar to psychophysical experiments [@Barnes91].](PerrinetAdamsFriston14anticip.png){#fig:PerrinetAdamsFriston14}
+With this addition, the improvement in pursuit accuracy apparent at the onset of the second cycle of motion is observed (pink shaded area), similar to psychophysical experiments [@Barnes91].](PerrinetAdamsFriston14anticip.png){#fig:PerrinetAdamsFriston14}

 An interesting perspective to study the role of such dynamics in